Observation of Shapiro steps in an ultracold atomic Josephson junction

 \section{Abstract}

 The current-voltage characteristic of a driven superconducting Josephson junction displays discrete steps.
-This phenomenon, discovered by Sydney Shapiro, forms today's voltage standard.
+This phenomenon, called the Shapiro steps, forms today's voltage standard!
 Here, we report the observation of Shapiro steps in a driven Josephson junction in a gas of ultracold atoms.
-We demonstrate that the steps exhibit universal features, and provide key insight into the microscopic dissipative dynamics that we directly observe in the experiment.
-Most importantly, the steps are directly connected to phonon emission and soliton nucleation.
-The experimental results are underpinned by extensive numerical simulations based on classical-field dynamics and represent the transfer of the voltage standard to the realm of ultracold quantum gases.
+We demonstrate that the steps exhibit universal features, and provide insight into the microscopic dissipative dynamics that we directly observe in the experiment.
+We find that the steps are directly connected to phonon emission and nucleation of solitonic excitations, whose dynamics we follow in space and time.
+The experimental results are underpinned by extensive numerical simulations based on classical-field dynamics and may enable metrological and fundamental advances.